Genivia/ugrep/README.md

     ugrep -Rl --max-depth=2 '' mydir

-To recursively list all files in the working directory that have extension .sh with `-Osh`:
+To recursively list all files that have extension .sh with `-Osh`:

     ugrep -Rl -Osh ''